shapeshed/jekyll.shapeshed.com/_posts/2007-06-05-can_the_traditional_agency_last.md

 ---
 layout: post
 title: Can the traditional agency last?
-excerpt: More and more websites are not just supporting businesses; they are the business.
+description: More and more websites are not just supporting businesses; they are the business.
 Is the traditional agency model dead or is it just time for an evolution?
 categories: [Opinion, Strategy]
 ---
 ## Agency Model 1.0